 Issuers of plans for small employers that will be available through the Exchanges must provide coverage for EHB.
 Large insured plans and self-insured plans are not required to provide EHB but, of course, most will provide some benefits that are EHB and to that extent they will be subject to the limitations on lifetime and annual limits applicable to EHB.
 A self-insured plan, large group plan and grandfathered group health plan will be considered to have used a permissible definition of EHB if it is one authorized by the Secretary of HHS, including any available benchmark options.
 Furthermore, the Departments intend to work with those plans that make a good faith effort to apply an authorized definition of EHB to ensure there are no annual or lifetime dollar limits on EHB.

-In addition, EHB are used to measure whether a self-funded health plan provides minimum value.
-The final rule provides that a self-funded plan may take into account all benefits provided by the plan that are in any of the EHB benchmark plans.
+In addition, EHB are used to measure whether a self-insured health plan provides minimum value.
+The final rule provides that a self-insured plan may take into account all benefits provided by the plan that are in any of the EHB benchmark plans.

 The interim final regulations provide that the following modifications to annual limits provided under a group plan or health insurance coverage implemented after March 23, 2010 will impact grandfathered plan status under the ACA: